-The Group operates in twenty-one countries, across five continents and its main currency exposure in the period to December 31, 2019, from the euro functional currency, were in relation to the U.S. dollar, British pound, Polish zloty, Danish krone, and from the U.S. dollar functional currency, were in relation to the Argentinian peso and Brazilian real.
+The Group operates in twenty-one countries, across five continents and its main currency exposure in the year to December 31, 2020, from the euro functional currency, were in relation to the U.S. dollar, British pound, Polish zloty, Danish krone, Czech koruna and from the U.S. dollar functional currency, were in relation to the Argentinian peso and Brazilian real.
 Currency exchange risk arises from future commercial transactions, recognized assets and liabilities, and net investments in foreign operations.